telerik/blazor-docs/components/chart/rendering-modes.md

 * Quicker screen updates.
 * Lower memory usage.

-On the downside, rendering to a fixed resolution bitmap results in:
+On the downside, rendering a fixed resolution bitmap results in:

 * Blurry images on zoom.
 * Poorer print quality.
+* No built-in accessibility features.

 >caption Bar Chart rendered as Canvas.